8 Dashboard Report Best Practices to Successfully Leverage Data

 - Employee Satisfaction

-Regardless of the type of dashboard reports you’re producing, here are 8 tips you can follow to ensure you’re staying organized, productive, and efficient:
+Regardless of the type of dashboard reports you’re producing, here are 8 best practices to ensure you’re staying organized, productive, and efficient:

 - Make sure your data is relevant.
-Think about who is receiving your dashboard report or viewing your dashboard.
-Display only those metrics that would make the most sense for that recipient.
-Additionally, if you categorize your dashboards by team or topic, don’t include any metrics that may seem out of place.
+Who is receiving your dashboard report or viewing your dashboard?
+Display only those metrics that make the most sense for those recipients.
+And, if you categorize your dashboards by recipient, team or topic, don’t include any metrics that may seem out of place or irrelevant.

 - Use strategic metrics.
-This goes back to what we discussed earlier.
 Be strategic in what you choose (quality over quantity) and make sure the metrics you’re tracking align with your strategy for success.
-Use compelling data that influences business decisions in a positive way so that you’re set up to succeed.
+Look for and use compelling data that influences business decisions in a positive way.
+For clients of your MSP, you’ll likely want to report on service level agreement (SLA) KPIs.
+For your team, you’ll likely want to report on team or organizational goals.
+Set yourself and your customers up for success.

-- Choose metrics that are measurable.
+- Choose measurable metrics.
 Ever heard of SMART goals?
-That is, goals that are Specific, Measurable, Attainable, Relevant, and Timely.
-By creating SMART goals, you can effectively measure your performance against benchmarks you’ve set so that you objectively know whether you’re on or off track.
-After all, if you can’t measure it, you can’t manage it.
+SMART goals are Specific, Measurable, Attainable, Relevant, and Timely.
+By creating SMART goals, you can effectively measure your performance against benchmarks you’ve set so that you objectively know whether you’re on track.
+While it’s worth considering both qualitative and quantitative metrics, it’s more important to remember that if you can’t measure it, you can’t manage it.

 - Keep your dashboards clean.
 Do yourself a favor and stay organized.
 Just like cluttered workspaces can be detrimental to your productivity, so can a cluttered dashboard.
 If looking at your dashboards causes you any sort of anxiety, your recipients are probably feeling the same.
-Choose the least amount of metrics needed to completely tell your story and you should be in a good place.
+Choose the fewest metrics needed to completely tell your story and you should be in a good place.

-- Track data that you can take action on.
+- Track data you can take action on.
 Data is awesome and powerful, but it can only take you so far.
 What you choose to do with that data is what really matters.
 Focus on data that can influence your processes, hiring decisions, SLAs, annual goals, and so on.
 If you have a piece of data as an FYI, but can’t really act upon it, ask yourself if it’s worth tracking.
+The goal of businesses isn’t to just collect data, but to make data driven decisions.

 - Take the ‘at-a-glance’ test.
 Once you’ve got your dashboard reporting template in place, take a quick glance and see what you’re able to glean from it in those couple minutes.
 Are you visually representing your data in a way that’s easy to digest?
-Are you using colors, bar graphs, and pie charts that get the message across pretty quickly and clearly?
-Avoid clumps of texts and numbers and use graphics when possible.
+Are you using colors, bar graphs, gauges, and pie charts that get the message across pretty quickly and clearly?
+Avoid lots of text and numbers and use graphics when possible.

 - Group your metrics into a nice grid.
 People like symmetry and organization and tend to gravitate towards clean lines that bring a sense of calm.
 Organize your dashboards as such.
 Different dashboard reporting tools allow you to modify and resize your buckets to your liking so that your dashboard is designed to your taste.
 Group relevant metrics together (like tickets closed beside tickets opened) so that your dashboard report is easy to read.

 - Use dashboard filters.
 BrightGauge is a dashboard reporting tool that allows you to add dashboard filters to your reports.
 This can save you a ton of time.
-For example, let’s say you’re a service desk manager who wants to send a report to each of your individual technicians, specific to their projects.
-You can create one dashboard reporting template and then create a dashboard filter that only returns data specific to that individual (so, Rick’s dashboard, Alex’s dashboard, Sam’s dashboard, etc.).
+For example, a service desk manager who wants to send a report to each individual technician, specific to their projects, can create one dashboard reporting template and then create a dashboard filter that only returns data specific to that individual (so, Rick’s dashboard, Alex’s dashboard, Sam’s dashboard, etc.).
 In BrightGauge, you’d simply toggle on the dashboard filter for the individual you’re looking for and that’s it.

-To learn more about how BrightGauge can help you make faster, stronger, more informed decisions based on data, schedule a live one-on-one demo with us today.
+To learn more about how BrightGauge can help you make faster, stronger, more informed decisions based on data, get in touch with us today.